Kapanion/niwo-ocaml/project_guidelines.md

   | Atom of string
 ```

-This follows OCaml best practices and allows for clean type references like `Formula.t`, `Parser.t`, etc.
+This follows OCaml best practices and allows for clean type references like `Formula.t`, `Formula_parser.t`, etc.

 ### 3. Function Parameter Ordering
 **All functions must follow this strict parameter order:**